-Mango Margherita Sauce- This fresh-ingredient sauce is great over pasta or on crackers as a bruschetta.
-A fresh twist using mangoes on this Italian classic.
+Mango Margherita Sauce- This fresh-ingredient sauce is perfect over pasta or on crackers as a bruschetta—a fresh twist using mangos on this Italian classic.

 Mango Margherita Sauce